awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits.md

   + Specify your own DB parameter group or option group\.
   + Turn on Performance Insights\.
   + Turn on automatic minor version upgrade\.
-  + Change the DB instance class\.
-For example, you can't change a db\.m5\.xlarge DB instance to db\.m5\.2xlarge\.
-However, you can restore a snapshot of your RDS Custom for Oracle DB instance to a different instance class\.
-  + Exceed the maximum DB instance storage of 64 TiB\.
++ The maximum DB instance storage is 64 TiB\.
-+ You can't create more than one database on an RDS Custom for Oracle DB instance\.
++ Only one database is supported on an RDS Custom for Oracle DB instance\.
 + You can’t stop your RDS Custom for Oracle DB instance or its underlying Amazon EC2 instance\.
 Billing for an RDS Custom for Oracle DB instance cannot be stopped\.

+For limitations specific to modifying an RDS Custom for Oracle DB instance, see [Modifying your RDS Custom for Oracle DB instance](custom-managing.md#custom-managing.modifying)\.